pypa/pip/docs/reference/pip_install.rst

 timer) or it will return a whole new response which pip can then store in the cache.

-When storing items in the cache pip will respect the ``CacheControl`` header if it exists, or it will fall back to the ``Expires`` header if that exists.
+When storing items in the cache, pip will respect the ``CacheControl`` header if it exists, or it will fall back to the ``Expires`` header if that exists.
 This allows pip to function as a browser would, and allows the index server to communicate to pip how long it is reasonable to cache any particular item.

-While this cache attempts to minimize network activity, it does not prevent network access all together.
+While this cache attempts to minimize network activity, it does not prevent network access altogether.
 If you want a fast/local install solution that circumvents accessing PyPI, see :ref:`Fast & Local Installs`.

 The default location for the cache directory depends on the Operating System: